 |Link to the department's Program Inventory||Space Capacity Development|

 |Purpose and objectives of transfer payment program||Enhance Canadian industry's technological base and provide access to European markets for value-added products and services in the fields of Earth observation (EO), telecommunications, navigation, space exploration and generic technological activities; foster the participation of Canadian academia in missions and make possible the demonstration of Canadian space technologies in European microgravity and space exploration missions and programs.
 This is achieved through a financial contribution by the CSA to ESA optional programs.|

 Result: Opportunities to advance science and technology.

-Performance Indicator: Canadian industrial return coefficient (Ratio between the actual value of contracts awarded by ESA to Canadian organizations and the ideal value of contracts awarded by ESA to Canadian organizations).
+Performance Indicator: Overall industrial return coefficient for Canada (Ratio between the actual value of contracts awarded by ESA to Canadian organizations and the ideal value of contracts awarded by ESA to Canadian organizations).